openactive/models-ruby/README.md

 `OpenActive::Rpde::RpdeBody.create_from_next_change_number(feedBaseUrl, afterChangeNumber, items)`

-Creates a RPDE.new Page based on the RPDE Items provided using the [Incrementing Unique Change Number Ordering Strategy](https://www.w3.org/2017/08/realtime-paged-data-exchange/#incrementing-unique-change-number), given the `afterChangeNumber` parameter of the current query.
+Creates a new RPDE Page based on the RPDE Items provided using the [Incrementing Unique Change Number Ordering Strategy](https://www.w3.org/2017/08/realtime-paged-data-exchange/#incrementing-unique-change-number), given the `afterChangeNumber` parameter of the current query.
 Also validates that the items are in the correct order, throwing a `SerializationException` if this is not the case.

 ```ruby
 items = [